NUBIC/nu_cas/README.md

     1. **libNUCas.a**
 1. Import the NUCas headers via `#import <NUCas.h>`
 1. Download the latest cacert.pem file and put into your project `wget http://curl.haxx.se/ca/cacert.pem`
-1. Copy NUCas.plist-sample into your project `cp NUCas.plist-sample NUCas.plist`
+1. (optional) Copy NUCas.plist-sample into your project `cp NUCas.plist-sample NUCas.plist`
 1. Build the project to verify installation is successful.

 Credits